Schema Markup Audit

 Determine if the top queries for your top pages are showing rich results.
 If you do not have Schema on those pages, add it.

-If those top queries do not show rich results in the SERP, determine if budget allows to add Schema Markup for key rich result (ex.
-FAQ).
+If those top queries do not show rich results in the SERP, determine if budget allows to add Schema Markup for key rich result (ex. events).
 This is a proactive play so if Google decides to show rich results later those pages will instantly be eligible.

 Structure your Schema audit to present quick fixes and big wins.